ngxs/store/docs/concepts/select/signals.md

 # Signals

-NGXS offers utilities for signals that can be used with other solutions.
-All of these utilities are located within the `@ngxs/store` package and are independent of any specific.
+NGXS offers utilities for signals that can be used with other solutions, promoting modularity and flexibility.
+All of these utilities are located within the `@ngxs/store` package and are independent of any specific state management framework.

 ## select